• Skip to primary navigation

 OPEN AN ACCOUNT

-You likely associate SoFi with student loans, but they also have a robo-advisor called SoFi Wealth Management.
+You likely associate SoFi with student loans, but they also have an investment service called SoFi Invest.
 The amazing thing about this product is the cost - free!

 SoFi doesn't charge any management fees to use their wealth management service.

-Similar to other robo-advisors, SoFi Wealth creates a portfolio based on your information, and handles all the actual investing for you.
+Similar to other robo-advisors, SoFi Invest creates a portfolio based on your information, and handles all the actual investing for you.
 You just deposit into the account and watch it grow.

-Check out our full SoFi Wealth review here.
+Check out our full SoFi Invest review here.

 What's The Cost?